AmandaCleto/dw9--delivery-app--front/README.md

 [![Dart](https://amandacleto.github.io/images-for-projects/public/images/github-readme/icon-dart.svg)](https://dart.dev/)

->Dw9 is an online free event made by Rodrigo Rahman, totally focused to build an entire application by teaching concepts of IT architecture, project patterns and more.
+>Dark Week (DW) is an online free event made by Rodrigo Rahman, totally focused to build an entire application by teaching concepts of IT architecture, project patterns and more.

-For the first time I participated in the Dart Week, in its 9th edition, and here is my experience with:
+For the first time, I participated in the DW, in its 9th edition, and here is my experience with:

 <br>